-- Lawfulness, fairness, and transparency: Organizations should be clear about how personal data will be used.
+- Lawfulness, fairness, and transparency: Organizations should be clear and transparent about how personal data will be used.
 Data must be collected lawfully and only used for its stated purpose.

 - Purpose limitation: Organizations must have legitimate reasons for collecting and processing personal information.
 Personal data can only be used for stated purposes and any other uses require user consent.

-- Data minimization: Only the minimum amount of personal data required for the processing purpose should be collected.
+- Data minimization: Data minimization means only the minimum amount of data required for the processing purpose should be collected.

 - Accuracy: Steps should be taken to ensure the personal data collected is accurate and up to date.
 Inaccurate data that cannot be corrected, should be erased.

 - Storage limitation: Personal data should only be kept long enough for the data to be processed for its stated purpose.